raine/ghtool/README.md

 accessing the GitHub API to accomplish the tasks it's designed for.
 The token is not used for any other purpose.

-To authenticate `ghtool` with GitHub API using OAuth device flow, inside a repository run:
+To authenticate `ghtool` with GitHub API's OAuth flow, run:

 ```sh
 ght login